 This term is used in AS/NZS 4859.1 and covers a range of insulating products that have one or more reflective surfaces.
+Reflective insulation is one example of sarking-type material.

 Registered Testing Authority

 A Registered Testing Authority is an organisation authorised to give an opinion on the use of a material, construction or design.